Are you looking for new fun jobs that pay well?

 Food stylists make food irresistible in advertisements, cookbooks, magazines, and more.
 It’s important to have an eye for design and make food look appetizing.

-Food stylists need excellent communication skills because you’ll need to work closely with clients when they’re creating ads for their product or preparing their recipes for a magazine photoshoot.
+Food stylists need excellent communication skills because they’ll need to work closely with clients when they’re creating ads for their products or preparing their recipes for a magazine photoshoot.